ratsputin/Dark-Tower/README.md

 	br    L1DF
 ```
 Note there were two extra `ldp  7` instructions, wasting two extra words of ROM space.
 It appears the programmer went back and patched the code slightly to take out the extra, unnecessary instructions.
 This may also explain the spurious `mnea` at the end of the page.
 As soon as I discovered this situation, I went back and reviewed the code at the end of each page and discovered about a half-dozen more instances that have been manually repaired.

+## Possible future work
+Both the disassembler and assembler are purpose-built for use in this project.
+If there is interest, the following are improvements I'm thinking about:

+- Support parameters for input and output files on both the assembler and disassembler
+- Support `bl` and `calll` in the assembler
+- Support generating `bl` and `calll` in the disassembler
+- Change the formatting of the output of the disassembler and the input of the assembler to match the Programmer Guide
+- Update both programs to not only support the TMS1100/TMS1400 instruction set but also the TMS1000/TMS1200 as well as was originally the case